 Brian Cahak is the VP of Business Development & Marketing.
 Previously, Brian was the co-founder of a SaaS start-up in the auto technology space, the COO of an art eCommerce company, and the VP of eCommerce Operations for Callaway Golf.
 Brian leverages his experience at both Fortune 100 companies and tech start-ups to lead Clearhead's go to market strategy.
 Brian holds an MBA from the University of Texas and a BS from West Point.Close

-Laura Stude is a Testing and Optimization Manager at Clearhead.
+Laura Stude is a Front-End Test Developer at Clearhead.
 She spent her early career in client services and copywriting at various ad agencies and later found herself in marketing and social media roles at Furniture Brands and Famous Footwear.
 After attending a Startup Weekend and learning more about Lean Startup principles, she left her job (and hometown) to pursue software development and entrepreneurship at The Starter League in Chicago.
 This eventually led her to Austin, where she has gained experience at various local startups in back-end and front-end programming, lean methodologies, UX and breakfast tacos.

-When not learning to program or directing movers where to put boxes, Laura enjoys traveling, spending time with friends and family, the outdoors, football, tracking packages and any drink in a mason jar.
+When not learning new programming languages or directing movers where to put boxes, Laura enjoys traveling, spending time with friends and family, the outdoors, watching football, tracking packages and any drink in a mason jar.
 She's a big believer in the Golden Rule and loves meeting interesting people, so introduce yourself to her @STLStude.Close

 Ryan Abelman is a Project Manager at Clearhead.
 He spent the past few years heading up Project Management, A/B Testing, and User Funnel Optimization at a startup in San Francisco.
 Originally, he was working at a performance marketing agency focused solely on desktop browsers but after an acquisition in 2012, he found himself heading up mobile projects as well, giving him a well-rounded view of all forms of digital optimization.
 A love for lean startups, optimization and smoked brisket brought him to Clearhead and Austin, TX.
 In his free time, he loves spending time outdoors with his dog, discovering new bands and enjoying all the craft beer and great restaurants Austin has to offer.Close